|

 does not like boasting.
 He must have strongly felt the need to defend

 himself or else he wouldn’t have.
-You
+In

 verse 6 Paul says that “even if I chose to speak, I would be a fool,